iluwatar/java-design-patterns/specification/README.md

 **Programmatic Example**

 Let's consider a creature pool example.
 We have a collection of creatures with specific properties.
-These properties might belong to a predefined, limited set (represented by enums like Size, Movement, and Color) or they might be continuous values (e.g., the mass of a Creature).
-In cases with continuous values, it's better to use a "parameterized specification," where the property value is provided as an argument when the Creature is instantiated, allowing for greater flexibility.
+These properties might belong to a predefined, limited set (represented by enums like `Size`, `Movement`, and `Color`) or they might be continuous values (e.g., the mass of a `Creature`).
+In cases with continuous values, it's better to use a "parameterized specification," where the property value is provided as an argument when the `Creature` is instantiated, allowing for greater flexibility.
 Additionally, predefined and/or parameterized properties can be combined using boolean logic, offering almost limitless selection possibilities (this is known as a "composite specification," explained further below).
 The advantages and disadvantages of each approach are detailed in the table at the end of this document.

 First, here is interface `Creature`.